virnalee/ftw-de-journal/journal/2026-08-30-day1-git-databricks-integration.md

    - Clarified: asked an AI in simpler terms; Sara also shared a helpful video. ([video](https://www.youtube.com/watch?v=uljYTx7nzy8))
    - Turns out the workspace only had a catalog so far.
 4. Wasn't sure if I needed Nella's Git credential to collaborate.
-   - Clarified using AI: everyone links their own GitHub account — never someone else's.
+   - Clarified using AI: everyone links their own GitHub account, _never someone else's_.
 5. Wasn't sure how to keep a "final" pipeline version safe from edits.
    - Clarified: a Git folder can just stay on main and get pulled periodically.